sylviasullivan/ice-microp-rad/README.md

 # icon_2.3.0_ice-mp_rad_vis
 This repository contains a variety of python scripts to visualize, regrid, and analyze ICON v 2.3.0 model output from a limited-area domain simulation.
 The project goals center on the interaction of ice microphysics with radiation (ice-mp_rad).
 Scripts are grouped into those that visualize the domain, dynamical fields, ice / cloud hydrometeor fields, cloud optics values, radiative values, and trajectories.
 There are also remapping and utility directories.

-*fig2_reproduced.py* - reproduce Figure 2 of Lee et al. ACP doi: 10.5194/acp-19-11803-2019, i.e. qv, qi, temperature, potential temperature, and zonal wind profiles from StratoClim Flight 7 versus the model

 *Figures_article1.ipynb*, *SI_article1.ipynb* - iPython notebooks that pull from the functions below to generate the 4 main and 5 supplemental figures of the Communications Earth & Environment publication

-*Figures_article2.ipynb* - An iPython notebook that pulls from the functions below to generate figures for a publication on the trajectories in ICON and CLaMS
+*Figures_article2.ipynb*, *SI_article2.ipynb* - iPython notebooks that pull from the functions below to generate figures for a publication on the trajectories in ICON and CLaMS

 CloudSat/ - scripts to visualize the 2CICE ice water content (IWC) product, derived from CloudSat overpasses, with the ICON output IWC
 - *2CICE_ZL.py* - generate altitude-lat/lon swathes of 2CICE and ICON IWC